-Keeping in mind products that were used to control blossom blight, be sure to be in compliance by obtaining the current usage regulations and reading the product label.
+Keeping in mind products that were used to control blossom blight, be sure to comply by obtaining the current usage regulations and reading the product label.
 Depending on the number of sprays needed and what you may have used during bloom time, be sure to practice fungicide resistance management and rotate chemistries by FRAC group ("Spray by the Numbers").

 Alternative options for rot management

 The key for growers who farm organically or prefer using alternative products is to spray as often as possible as disease conditions persist, manage insects, scout often, and prompt removal of infected fruit as soon as you see it.
-Spraying often ensures you have continuous protection; removing infected fruit from the trees ensures you are decreasing the amount of spores available to cause disease and hopefully minimizing an epidemic.
+Spraying often ensures you have continuous protection; removing infected fruit from the trees ensures you are decreasing the number of spores available to cause disease and hopefully minimizing an epidemic.
 Knocking infected fruit to the ground will be enough to limit spread.
-Vigilance is important and this may translate spraying every few days, especially if rain washes off products.
+Vigilance is important, and this may translate spraying every few days, especially if rain washes off products.
 According to studies at Rutgers, sulfur is not effective for controlling brown rot.
-Some organic options labeled for brown rot control are Cueva, Double Nickel, Serenade Opti, and Regalia.
+Some organic options labeled for brown rot control are Cueva, Double Nickel, Serenade Opti (or Serenade ASO), and Regalia.

-Prime apple growing areas in Pennsylvania received Mother Nature's wrath over the last week with some pretty potent hail-producing storms.
-Consequently, a lot of fresh market fruit is now destined for juicing.
+Mother Nature often throws curveballs this time of year, particularly when unexpected thunderstorms produce hail.
+Hail damaged fruit is often destined for juicing, as a result.
 Protection from rot fungi is critical for these damaged fruit since they are now more susceptible.
 Since these fruit are especially vulnerable, growers will want to consider using complete sprays.

-I highly encourage growers to use Merivon (FRAC Groups 7 + 11; 0 day PHI) or Luna Sensation (FRAC Groups 7 + 11; 14 day PHI) as their last one or two sprays prior to harvest since these products do show efficacy keeping rots in check while in storage.
+I highly encourage growers to use Merivon (FRAC Groups 7 + 11; 0-day PHI) or Luna Sensation (FRAC Groups 7 + 11; 14-day PHI) as their last one or two sprays before harvest since these products do show efficacy keeping rots in check while in storage.
 This recommendation is both for fresh market and juicing apples: the pack houses and processors will thank you!
-There are a couple of sprays up to that point and the following are additional options for control (be mindful of the maximum limit for sprays for each product/FRAC Group):
+There are a couple of sprays up to that point, and the following are additional options for control (be mindful of the maximum limit for sprays for each product/FRAC Group):